Coco (2017 film): Casting

 Coco is the first motion picture with a nine-figure budget to feature an all-Latino cast, with a cost of $175–200 million.
-Gonzalez first auditioned for the role of Miguel when he was nine and was finalized in the role two years later.
+Anthony Gonzalez first auditioned for the role of Miguel when he was nine and was finalized in the role two years later.
 Speaking of his character, Gonzalez said: "[Miguel and I] both know the importance of following our dream and we know the importance of following our tradition, so that's something that I connected with Miguel a lot".
-During the film's pre-production, Miguel was originally set to be voiced by a child named Emilio Fuentes, who was removed from the role after his voice deepened due to puberty over the course of the film's production.
+During the film's pre-production, Miguel was originally set to be voiced by a child named Emilio Fuentes, who was removed from the role after his voice deepened due to puberty throughout the film's production.
+However, Fuentes did voice a tourist who offers a dead person a ticket with 30 seconds on it.

-In 2016, the Coco team made an official announcement about the cast, which revealed that Gael Garcia Bernal, Benjamin Bratt, Renée Victor, and Anthony Gonzalez would voice the characters.
+In 2016, the Coco team made an official announcement about the cast, which revealed that Gael García Bernal, Benjamin Bratt, Renée Victor, and Anthony Gonzalez would voice the characters.
 Bratt, who voiced De la Cruz, was "moved" when he realized that Disney-Pixar wanted to make a film on Latin culture.
 Disney officials closely monitored Bernal's movements and expressions while he voiced the characters and used their input for animating Héctor.